www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_scheduled_interviews.md

 ]
 ```

-List all interviews for the authorized organization.
+List all of an organization's scheduled interviews.

 ### HTTP Request